EstebanMagallonPerez/ESP-01-ESP-8266-Smart-Switch/README.md

 2. GPIO-0 (build in button) will toggle the internal state of the device
 3. GPIO-1 is used to trigger a relay

+## Dummy server
+Listens to and sends data to the connected devices.
+Some simple TCP server like this could be used to manage device states